carvel-dev/kapp-controller/docs/app-spec.md

   # Fetch must have one or more directives
   fetch:
+    # pull content from within this resource; or other resources in the cluster
     - inline:
-        # specifies content inline within resource;
+        # specifies mapping of paths to their content;
         # not recommended for sensitive values as CR is not encrypted (optional)
         paths:
-          # mapping of paths to their content
           dir/file.ext: file-content
-        # specified content via secrets and config maps;
+        # specifies content via secrets and config maps;
         # data values are recommended to be placed in secrets (optional)
         pathsFrom:
           - secretRef: